-Most recently in 2019, President Trump posthumously awarded Army Staff Sgt.
+Many Medals of Honor have been awarded posthumously.
+In 2019, President Trump posthumously awarded Army Staff Sgt.
 Travis W. Atkins the Medal of Honor, and his son received the award on his behalf.
 The year prior, Air Force Master Sgt.
-John A. Chapman was also recently posthumously awarded the Medal of Honor, which was presented to his wife.
+John A. Chapman was also posthumously awarded the Medal of Honor, which was presented to his wife.
 Chapman was the first airman to receive the Medal of Honor since the Vietnam War.

 There’s only one Coast Guard Medal of Honor recipient.

 Signalman 1st Class Douglas Munro received the award posthumously more than 75 years ago for saving Marines during the Battle of Guadalcanal during World War II.

 Medal of Honor recipients receive a handful of benefits along with the medal.